digital-feather/cryptellation/README.md

 # Cryptellation

-Cryptellation is a scalable cryptocurrency trading system.
+Cryptellation is a scalable cryptocurrency investment system.

-> TODO